 Which Keto-Friendly Vegetables Can You Have in Place of Carrots?

-Arugula is also rich in calcium, folic acid as well as vitamins A and C.
+Arugula is also rich in calcium, folic acid, and vitamins A and C.

 One serving (5 spears) of asparagus comprises 20 calories and 2g of net carbs.
-This vegetable is also packed with fiber, vitamin A and C.
+This vegetable is also packed with fiber, vitamins A and C.